 Confucius was talking about music with the music master of Lu.
 He said: “We can know this much about music: It begins with everyone trying to play together; when it gets in full swing it flows in perfect harmony, melody, and purity of tone until it reaches the end.”
 (1) (2)

 A leader is like the conductor of an orchestra.
-Your job is to make sure that no matter what their function is everyone and comes together and works in perfect harmony to achieve a common mission.
+Your job is to make sure that no matter what their function is everyone comes together and works in perfect harmony to carry out a common mission.

 This article features a translation of Chapter 23 of Book 3 of the Analects of Confucius.
 You can read my full translation of Book 3 here.

 (1) This is one of the most difficult passages in the Analects to translate.
 I hope I have captured the spirit if not the exact meaning of the words.